The Super Jews exhibition tackles the Jewish heritage of selected European football clubs and explores how Jewish identities manifest among the fans.

 (“Partisan*Rothschild” t-shirt (First Vienna FC 1894).
 2018; press photo © JMW / Tobias de St. Julien)

-Equally, the exhibition also highlights the sometimes complicated relationship between a club’s support and its Jewish heritage.
+Equally, Super Jews also tackles issues around Jewish identity within the clubs, highlighting the sometimes complicated relationship between a club’s support and its Jewish heritage.

 So you have, for example, both non-Jewish and Jewish fans acknowledging or actively embracing this heritage much as they might any other historical aspects of their club.